elm/compiler/README.md

 Assuming everything goes correctly (potential problems are discussed later), this will install the `elm` compiler on your machine. `elm` is a standard compiler that takes `.elm` files and produces `.html` and/or `.js` files.
 You can then use these files with your favorite web-framework.
 Use `elm --help` for more directions on how to use it.

-If you have this installed you can write and compile Elm locally.
+If you have this installed you can write and compile Elm locally, so if the next step fails for you, it is safe to proceed without it.

 You can also install `elm-server` which is both a compiler and server, allowing you to develop without designing and setting up a server yourself.
 Running `elm-server` starts a server in the current directory.
 It will compile and serve any `.elm` files in the current directory and its sub-directories.
 This is how I prefer to develop Elm programs.
 Install with: